-- Subscriptions recognised over time on a straight-line basis over the membership term (except for memberships paid in advance for subsequent financial years which are deferred and brought to account in the relevant year of membership and recognised over time on a straight-line basis over the membership term). - Donations and bequests are recognised on obtaining control of the asset (cash or receivable). - Function receipts recognised on completion of the event. - Commission from art exhibitions is recognised upon conclusion of the exhibition, net of any amounts paid or payable to the artist(s). - Sale of Plants and Merchandise is recognised when control (physical possession) transfers to the customer. - Sponsorships are recognised on obtaining control of the asset (cash or receivable). - Government Grants (including COVID-19 financial support) refer to Note 1(r) for further details.
+- Subscriptions recognised over time on a straight-line basis over the membership term (except for memberships paid in advance for subsequent financial years which are deferred and brought to account in the relevant year of membership and recognised over time on a straight-line basis over the membership term). - Donations and bequests are recognised on obtaining control of the asset (cash or receivable).
+Control over the funds arises when the entity receives the asset or it is legally enforceable.
+Where donations or bequests received include restrictions which limit or direct the use of those funds, these restrictions over assets are disclosed. - Function receipts recognised on completion of the event. - Commission from art exhibitions is recognised upon conclusion of the exhibition, net of any amounts paid or payable to the artist(s). - Sale of Plants and Merchandise is recognised when control (physical possession) transfers to the customer. - Sponsorships are recognised on obtaining control of the asset (cash or receivable). - Government Grants (including COVID-19 financial support) refer to Note 1(r) for further details.

-(c) Revenue recognition (continued)
+(c) Revenue and other income recognition (continued)